What is a home reversion plan?

 - Reversing it is expensive – If you decide to buy back the share you sold, you'll pay the current full market value, not the discounted rate you sold it for

 - Your family could lose out – If you die or move permanently into care soon after taking out a home reversion plan, you will have sold all or part of your home for less than it was worth.
 This means the value of your estate will be significantly less than if you still had sole ownership and your family could sell your home and get its full value

 - You won't benefit from future house price rises on the part of your home you sold

 - If you sell 100% of your property, there'll be no property value to leave to loved ones, and you lose the option of unlocking more cash later

 - You no longer own 100% of your home

-- You have to be 65 – whereas you can get a lifetime mortgage from 55
+- You have to be at least 65 – whereas you can get a lifetime mortgage from 55

 Don't worry, it's regulated